 - 2 cups whole milk yogurt

-- 2 pounds skinless chicken press, cut into bite sizes
+- 2 pounds skinless chicken breasts cut into bite sizes

 - Place half of the onion, garlic, fresh ginger, Crossover spice, salt, cinnamon, tomatoes, jalapenos, and water in a food processor attached with the steel blade.
 Process until totally pureed.
 Set aside.